What are Clinical Rotations

 6 weeks |

-- Start early: The application process can be competitive, so don't procrastinate.
+- Start early: The application process can be competitive, so do not procrastinate.

 - Research thoroughly: Choose programs that align with your interests and career goals.

-- Highlight your international medical experiences and unique perspective.
+- Discuss your international medical experiences and outsider perspective.

-Conclusion: Preparation is key!
-The more organized and proactive you are, the higher your chances of success.
-Showcase your passion and potential.
-Let your application materials and interviews reflect your commitment to becoming a skilled and dedicated Physician.
-Embrace the journey!
-Applying for rotations can be challenging, but the rewards of clinical experience are invaluable
+Preparation is key!
+The more organised and proactive you are, the higher your chances of success.
+Applying for rotations can be challenging, but the rewards of clinical experience are invaluable.

 Benefits of Clinical Rotations: